ScilifelabDataCentre/pathogens-portal/content/english/news/rna_extraction_free_rt_pcr.md

 #### Data

-Link to source data available under the DOI as above.
+Link to source data available under the DOI above.